 As a researcher, Eng focuses on the integration of community development and health education interventions in the rural United States and developing countries.
 Her current research projects apply community-based research principles to the design and evaluation of lay health advisor interventions and look at the influence of sociocultural factors on STDs and early detection of breast cancer.

-Dr. Eng directs the Community Health Scholars postdoctoral program.
-She also serves as principle investigator on the National Cancer Institute-funded Cancer Health Disparities training grant housed in the department.
-She teaches community organization, cross- cultural aspects of health education practices, community diagnosis and health issues relevant to women, ethnic minorities, and developing nations.
+Eng directs the Community Health Scholars postdoctoral program.
+She also serves as Principal Investigator on the National Cancer Institute-funded Cancer Health Disparities training grant housed in the department.
+She teaches community organization, cross-cultural aspects of health education practices, community diagnosis and health issues relevant to women, ethnic minorities, and developing nations.